-Partners with clients to design, develop, implement and maintain business solutions regarding data management and analysis.
-This includes database administration, data consolidation, data analysis and management reporting.
+This role partners with clients to design, develop, implement and maintain business solutions regarding data management and analysis.
+This includes statistical/computational genetics/bioinformatics analyses and data mining of large genomic, transcriptomic, proteomic or metabolomic data sets in the context of systems genetics.
 Utilizes software to generate metrics and develops actionable recommendations.
 Collaborates with various function teams such as marketing, research, and IT to achieve business results.

-The Bioinformatics Analyst Works with students, post-docs and faculty researchers in the lab to design, develop, implement strategies for data management and analysis.
-This includes managing LIMS, database administration, data consolidation, and data analysis.
-The Bioinformatics Analyst will work as part of a team in a research laboratory performing basic and advanced analyses of data sets using current open source software and by developing new analytical tools and pipelines for NGS data sets including WGS, WES, RNA-seq, ChIP-seq, HLA typing ATAC-seq and variant analysis.
-The successful candidate will have a background in bioinformatics, biostatistics or computational biology and experience working in a Linux/Unix environment and developing scripts for processing data in languages such as Perl, Python, JAVA, C++ and/or R.
+The Bioinformatics Analyst Works with faculty and researchers in the lab to design, develop, implement strategies for data management and analysis.
+This includes managing , database administration, data consolidation, and performing basic and advanced analyses of data sets using current open source software and by developing new analytical pipelines for NGS data sets including WGS, WES, ChIP-seq, HLA typing, variant analysis, genome-wide association analysis (GWAS), RNA-seq, quantification of transcript abundances, eQTL mapping, and construction of genetic and transcriptional interaction networks.
+The successful candidate will have a background in bioinformatics, biostatistics or computational genetics and experience working in a Linux/Unix environment and developing scripts for processing data in languages such as Perl, Python, JAVA, C++ and/or R.

 Manages and plans for data/analysis requests and projects.

 Provides consultation to customers on appropriate data management, methodological issues and statistical analyses.

 Collaborates with technical staff explaining needs of functional users.
 Serve on committees related to data structure and governance.

 Reviews reports before presentation to ensure quality and accuracy.

 Develops and maintains documentation of process for quality assurance and reporting methodology